PinghuaGitHub/CourseraClass/MarkDown.md

 ## This is secondary headings
 ### this is tertitory heading
-* first item in teh lsit
+* first item in the lsit
-* second nitem in list
+* second item in the list
-* third item in list
+* third item in the list